 Global Disaster Alert and Coordination System

 - follow the advice of local authorities.

 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
 Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Consular services charter for what the Australian Government can and can't do to help you overseas.

 Discount Bank Tower

 Telephone: (972 3) 693 5000